 Most tracks, though, had something in common: with them, the Figures of Speech looked like a feminine version of Freestyle Fellowship.
 Their music was delicate, jazzy, and sometimes experimental, like with the very strange "Last Minutes".
 They were equally distant from New-York's boom bap, as from California's own g-funk.
 Both women (one of them, Eve, was a student at the UCLA when attending the Good Life sessions) looked quite literate.
 Their raps were fast, especially on "Doe See Doe" and "Avoidance", when competing against NGA FSH's supersonic delivery.
 Their flows were constantly moving and changing.
 They even sang.
 And they went beyond rap music, like when turning Jamaican with Abstract Rude, on "Babylon".

-This compilation is a precious testimony of a time long gone.
-A complementary document, though, was put together by the same time, by some of the same people – Eve, with some help from Omid.
-This was called This Is the Life, and it was a documentary movie about the Good Life history.
-Ava DuVernay, actually, had started a career in cinema, under her real name.
-She would even become famous with Selma, in 2014, a movie about Martin Luther King and the Civil Rights Movement, made with the help of heavyweights like Oprah Winfrey and Brad Pitt.
-While Jyant would disappear from the radar screens, Eve's career as a director would help her reaching levels of notoriety she couldn't expect as an underground rapper.
-Thanks to The Last Word, though, her hip-hop past will be remembered.
+This compilation is a precious testimony of a time long gone, along with another document, put together by some of the same people.
+Around the same time, indeed, supported by Omid, Eve shot a documentary about the Good Life Café called This Is the Life.
+Ava DuVernay, actually, had just started a career in cinema under her true name.
+She would eventually become famous with Selma, a movie about Martin Luther King and the Civil Rights Movement, made with the help of heavyweights like Oprah Winfrey and Brad Pitt.
+While Jyant would vanish, Eve's career as a director would help her reaching levels of notoriety she could never have expected as an underground rapper.
+Thanks to The Last Word, though, her hip-hop past will be recalled.